Project management is one of those terms that can conjure up all sorts of negative images and worries for the average self builder.

 A surprising number of people take the plunge and successfully complete their project, although most will tell you that it takes up virtually all of their time.

-Because of this, first-time self-builders often use one of the established package companies such as Potton or Design & Materials, which have experts on hand to help as much or as little as required throughout the project.
+Because of this, first-time self builders often use one of the established package companies such as Potton or D&M Homes, which have experts on hand to help as much or as little as required throughout the project.

 If you do decide to project manage your own build, then remember that you are taking on responsibility for everything that happens – in other words, the buck stops with you.